Andy Muschietti: Previously announced projects

-In February 2013, Universal Pictures announced Muschietti would direct the film adaptation of the Josh Malerman novel Bird Box, which Scott Stuber, Chris Morgan and Barbara would produce, with Eric Heisserer set to write the script.
 In January 2014, Muschietti was reportedly among front-runners to direct a He-Man film for Warner Bros.
 Pictures, a remake of Masters of the Universe.
 In June 2014, Deadline reported that Muschietti was on the shortlist of directors to direct a sequel to the fantasy film Snow White and the Huntsman for Universal.

-In September 2014, Sony Pictures named Muschietti to direct the film adaptation of Shadow of the Colossus after Josh Trank left due to a commitment to an upcoming Star Wars spin-off.
-Barbara would co-produce the film with Kevin Misher, with Seth Lochhead set to write the screenplay.
+In September 2014, Sony Pictures tapped Muschietti to direct the film adaptation of Shadow of the Colossus after Josh Trank left due to a commitment to a Star Wars spin-off film.
+Barbara was set to co-produce the film with Kevin Misher, and Seth Lochhead was set to write the screenplay.

-In February 2015, Deadline reported that Sony was looking to hire Muschietti to direct a live-action Robotech project, with Gianni Nunnari and Mark Canton attached to produce, and Michael B. Gordon as screenwriter.
+In February 2015, Deadline reported that Sony was looking to hire Muschietti to direct a live-action Robotech project, with Gianni Nunnari and Mark Canton attached to produce, and Michael B. Gordon to serve as screenwriter.

 In March 2015, Plan B Entertainment optioned the film rights to Stephen King's short story "The Jaunt" from the Skeleton Crew collection, with Muschietti to direct and Barbara attached as producer.

+In December 2015, it was reported that Muschietti would direct an adaptation of The Witch of Lime Street, about Harry Houdini.

-In September 2017, Deadline reported that Muschietti was attached to a film version of the book Dracul.
+In September 2017, Deadline reported that Muschietti was attached to a film version of Dracul.

-In December 2017, it was announced that Muschietti will produce alongside his sister, Barbara the adaptation of the sci-fi novel The Electric Slate by Simon Stålenhag to be directed by the Russo brothers.
+In December 2017, it was announced that Muschietti was in talks to direct the film adaptation of the sci-fi novel The Electric State by Simon Stålenhag, with the Russo brothers producing alongside Andy and Barbara Muschietti.
+In December 2020, it was announced that the Russos would direct the film, with the Muschiettis serving as executive producers.

-On October 29, 2018, it was announced that Muschietti will be directing a Warner Bros. live-action film reboot of Attack on Titan.
+In October 2018, it was announced that Muschietti would direct a Warner Bros. live-action film reboot of Attack on Titan.

-In July 2019, Warner Bros. was looking to hire Muschietti to direct a DC Extended Universe film The Flash.
-In August 2019, Muschietti confirmed that The Flash will be his next project.
-The Flash is scheduled to be released on June 16, 2023.
+In November 2018, it was announced that Muschietti would develop a new film adaptation of The Time Machine with his sister Barbara.
+Leonardo DiCaprio was attached to produce.

-In August 2019, Muschietti was announced to produce the film adaptation of Roadwork from Stephen King with Pablo Trapero directing.
+In August 2019, it was announced that Muschietti would produce a film adaptation of Stephen King’s novel Roadwork, with Pablo Trapero directing.

-In January 2020, Muschietti was announced to be directing a remake of The Howling for Netflix.
+In January 2020, it was announced that Muschietti would direct a remake of The Howling for Netflix.

-Personal life

-Muschietti's sister, Barbara Muschietti, is also a film writer and producer.
-He is of Italian-Argentine ancestry.
+In April 2021, it was announced that Muschietti would direct an adaptation of The Doubtful Guest, with Andy and Barbara Muschietti producing.
+Kumail Nanjiani and Emily V. Gordon would write the screenplay and be executive producers, while Amblin Entertainment would produce the film as well.

+In July 2021, it was reported that Muschietti develop and direct the pilot for the series adaptation The Final Girl Support Group at HBO Max.